MitchellUsayiwevu/CppND-Capstone-Snake-Game/README.md

   * Each line represents a different player's score and size.
   * The player's name is unique in the file.

+## Project Rubrics
+## README (All Rubric Points REQUIRED):
+- [x] A README with instructions is included with the project.
+- [x] The README indicates which project is chosen.
+- [x] The README includes information about each rubric point addressed.
+## Compiling and Testing (All Rubric Points REQUIRED)
+- [x] The submission must compile and run.
+## Loops, Functions, I/O
+- [x] The project demonstrates an understanding of C++ functions and control structures.
+- [x] The project reads data from a file and process the data, or the program writes data to a file - The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
+- [x] The project accepts user input and processes the input.
+- [x] The project uses data structures and immutable variables.
+## Object Oriented Programming
+- [x] One or more classes are added to the project with appropriate access specifiers for class members.
+- [x] Class constructors utilize member initialization lists.
+- [x] Classes abstract implementation details from their interfaces.
+- [ ] Overloaded functions allow the same function to operate on different parameters.
+- [ ] Classes follow an appropriate inheritance hierarchy with virtual and override functions.
+- [ ] Templates generalize functions or classes in the project.
+## Memory Management
+- [x] The project makes use of references in function declarations.
+- [ ] The project uses destructors appropriately.
+- [x] The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+- [ ] The project follows the Rule of 5.
+- [x] The project uses move semantics to move data, instead of copying it, where possible.
+- [x] The project uses smart pointers instead of raw pointers.
+## Concurrency
+- [ ] The project uses multithreading.
+- [ ] A promise and future is used in the project.
+- [ ] A mutex or lock is used in the project.
+- [ ] A condition variable is used in the project.

 ## CC Attribution-ShareAlike 4.0 International